 Donald H. Graves Writing Award

-Recognizes teachers in grades K-6 who demonstrate an understanding of student improvement in the teaching of writing.
+Recognizes teachers in grades K-6 who, through the teaching of writing, demonstrate an understanding of student improvement in writing.
 Deadline June 15

 High School Teacher of Excellence Award